Morrill Land-Grant Acts: Effects

-Though the Congressional debates about the Act were largely focused on benefits to agriculture, the land grant colleges transformed engineering education in America and boosted the United States into a position of leader in technical education.
+Though the Congressional debates about the Act were largely focused on benefits to agriculture, the land grant colleges transformed engineering education in America and boosted the United States into a position of leadership in technical education.
 Before the Civil War, American colleges primarily trained students in classical studies and the liberal arts.
 For the most part, only the relatively affluent could afford higher education, and entrance requirements often required proficiency in the dead languages of Latin and Ancient Greek.
 The first Bachelor of Science (B.S.) degrees, which typically required no Latin, came into being around 1850.

-American engineers were mostly educated at the United States Military Academy, on fortress construction, and their instructors were the authors of most engineering texts of the day.
-Though the Congressional debates about the Act were largely focused on benefits to agriculture, the mechanic arts (meaning applied sciences and engineering).
+American engineers were mostly educated at the United States Military Academy in fortress construction, and their instructors were the authors of most engineering texts of the day.
+Though the Congressional debates about the Act were largely focused on benefits to agriculture, the Act also supported the mechanic arts (meaning applied sciences and engineering).
 Whereas in 1866 there were around 300 American men who had graduated with engineering degrees and only six reputable colleges granting them, just four years later there were 21 colleges offering engineering degrees and the total number of engineers graduated had tripled to 866.
 The following decade added another 2,249 engineers, and by 1911 the United States was graduating 3,000 engineers a year, with a total of 38,000 in the work force.
 At the time, Germany was graduating 1,800 engineers per year.
 The US had become the leader in technical education just 50 years after passage of the Morrill Act.

 Morrill Hall, the first building of Cornell University, is named for Senator Justin Morrill.

 In imitation of the land-grant colleges' focus on agricultural and mechanical research, Congress later established programs of sea grant colleges (aquatic research, in 1966), urban grant colleges (urban research, in 1985), space grant colleges (space research, in 1988), and sun grant colleges (sustainable energy research, in 2003).

 In the fiscal year 2006 USDA budget, $1.033 billion went to research and cooperative extension activities nationwide.
 For this purpose, then-President George W. Bush proposed a $1.035 billion appropriation for fiscal year 2008.